My name is Charlene Slaats-Gray; I am a Certified Instructor, CEO of My Smart Hands London and owner of ASL Breaking Barriers.

 My experience working with children with diverse levels of hearing loss began with my volunteer work at Robarts School for the Deaf.
 Seeing many Deaf children who have hearing parents, I noticed the need, and desire, for hearing parents to bridge the communication gap between themselves and their child.
 Being fascinated with the concept of hearing siblings exposed to signing and having what appeared to be a larger vocabulary made complete sense to me as ASL encompasses a number of learning styles but specifically visual and kinesthetic.

 Teaching for a number of years led to me guest lecturing and doing workshops for teacher education programs on the concept of using sign language to help promote literacy in our schools.
-I’m grateful and pleased to say these lectures, were very well received.

-The journey of watching the benefits families have had from taking classes has been an incredible one for me as well as for the families in that they have been able to strengthen their bonds, communicate early, know what their baby wants and went they want it which had resulted in fewer tantrums and raising babies with higher self-esteem.
+The journey of watching the benefits families have had from taking classes has been an incredible one for me as well as for the families in that they have been able to strengthen their bonds, know what their baby wants and went they want it which had resulted in fewer tantrums and raising babies with higher self-esteem.

 ASL is not only beneficial for babies but for anyone who does not have a voice.
 I am passionate about offering a means of communication to those with, APHASIA, AUTISM CEREBRAL PALSY, and/or DOWN SYNDROME.
 Also through the years, we have gained the experience of offering our services to Educational Assistants through the Thames Valley School Board, Medics, Seniors, and various other workplace workshops.
 We understand that through the amazing benefits of American Sign Language (ASL) you can help give most anyone a “voice”.